yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 {% endhighlight %}

-(!)
-The assembly name is the actual name and not a file path, the assembly should be part of the processing unit project output directory and be placed beside the `pu.config` file.
+{% exclamation %} The assembly name is the actual name and not a file path, the assembly should be part of the processing unit project output directory and be placed beside the `pu.config` file.

 {% anchor services %}